BodenmillerGroup/IMCWorkflow/docs/process.md

 # IMC image processing

 The following sections describe the processing of IMC raw data, including file type conversion, image segmentation, feature extraction and data export.
-More detailed information can be found in the main strategies for multichannel image processing:
+More detailed information can be found in the individual repositories:

 [IMC segmentation pipeline](https://github.com/BodenmillerGroup/ImcSegmentationPipeline): Raw IMC data pre-processing is performed using the
 [imctools](https://github.com/BodenmillerGroup/imctools) Python package to convert raw `.mcd` files into `.ome.tiff` and `.tiff` files.